-In our latest destination of the month piece, we wanted to shine a spotlight on autumn holidays in Scandinavia.
-Although often overlooked, this is actually when the Northern Lights are their most active – something coupled with delightfully temperate weather.
+Autumn holidays in Scandinavia are often overlooked, this is actually when the Northern Lights are their most active – something coupled with delightfully temperate weather.
 That’s not to mention the range of unique activities that open up, along with the dazzling array of fall colours that erupt over the hills and fells.
 But, where to go to experience all this?
 Our top recommendation is Levi; easily reached from the UK via Helsinki, it’s the perfect gateway into the remotes of Finnish Lapland.
 So, without further ado, here’s our top-ten list of things to do in Levi over autumn.

 Ever in tune with nature, this is perhaps the quintessential autumnal adventure in Scandinavia.
 Each year, whole families head out into the forests to uncover the fruits of the forest, picking nutrient-rich berries, mushrooms and herbs all grown in summer’s long days and fresh air.
 In Finland, and next-door Sweden, the right to forage is even protected by law.
 And, this is your chance to follow in your host’s footsteps, with your expert guide showing you what to look for and, crucially, what to avoid.